 Intrigued by the numerous examples of modernist housing in his adopted home of Los Angeles, he approached leading modernist architect, Cory Buckner, author of A. Quincy Jones (Phaidon Press, 2007), and was offered the lead photographer role in her architecture book Crestwood Hills: The Chronicle of a Modern Utopia (Hennessey & Ingalls, 2015).
 The book charts the early history of Crestwood Hills – one of the few fully realized postwar cooperative housing projects in the state of California – to contemporary times.

-Rounding off six years in the USA, John returned to London in 2012 to manage and tutor at the exclusive Leica Academy in Mayfair.
+Rounding off several years in the USA, John returned to London to manage and tutor at the exclusive Leica Academy in Mayfair.
 He was responsible for creating and presenting bespoke and group photography workshops with an emphasis on the legendary Leica M camera – the tool which pioneered modern day photography – to media, VIPs and photographers.
 He was chosen to launch the digital version of the M camera through a promotional film, and he continues to work closely on assignments for the iconic camera maker.